 Confined Space- Any space that lacks ventilation; usually the space is larger in area than the point of entry.

-Continuous Beam- A beam supported at both ends and at the center.
+Continuous Beam- beam supported at both ends and at one or more interior supports.

 Cornice- A horizontal projection which crowns or finishes the eaves of a building.